contourpy/contourpy/docs/benchmarks/calculation.rst

 Calculation
 -----------

-There are two different datasets used for benchmarking obtained from the ``util`` functions :func:`~contourpy.util.data.simple` and :func:`~contourpy.util.data.random`.
+There are two different datasets used for benchmarking obtained from the :mod:`contourpy.util` functions :func:`~contourpy.util.data.simple` and :func:`~contourpy.util.data.random`.
 The former is the sum of two gaussians that results in a small number of relatively short contours.
 The latter is random data that results in a large number of small contours and a few large contours; this is an extreme